sciZer0/7/v/README.md

 is building the biggest-ever, global, user base that might be used for promoting any global b2p project.

-The process of building this user base involves creating people's digital passports —  **one passport to one person** — by pic-taking people's irises with the unique device called Orb.
+The process of building this user base involves creating people's global digital passports —  **one passport to one person** — by pic-taking people's irises with the unique device called Orb.

 It is important to note that the whole process is going in a secure, privacy-preserving manner where people remain **anonymous**.